hanilozmen/Bumerang/README.md

 #### Initialization of Bumerang:

-Library hosted by jcenter.
-Thanks to the Bintray.
+Library hosted by jcenter thanks to  Bintray.
 You need to have jcenter() repo inside root level build.gradle

     allprojects {
         repositories {